OpenG2P/openg2p-deduplicationservice/README.md

 Provides a Rest API for persons/beneficiaries data to be indexed and queried.
 A typical use case will
 1) index all enrolled beneficiaries into the search service
 2) query the search service to assert that beneficiary not already enrolled before proceed
-3) use for de-duplicating existing enrollments
+3) use for existing deduplicating enrollments

 ### API

 #### Indexing Beneficiary
-Adding a beneficiary to the search service, e.g. beneficiary add to your program
+Adding a beneficiary to the search service, e.g., beneficiary add to your program

 ```shell script
 POST /index